Long-tail traffic: What causes long-tail traffic?

 In general, there are three main theories for the causes of long-tail traffic (see a review of all three causes).
 First, is a cause based in the application layer which theorizes that user session durations vary with a long-tail distribution due to the file size distribution.
-If the distribution of file sizes is heavy-tailed then the superposition of many file transfers in a client/server network environment will be long-range dependent.
+If the distribution of file sizes is heavy-tailed, then the superposition of many file transfers in a client/server network environment will be long-range dependent.
 Additionally, this causal mechanism is robust with respect to changes in network resources (bandwidth and buffer capacity) and network topology.
 This is currently the most popular explanation in the engineering literature and the one with the most empirical evidence through observed file size distributions.

 Second, is a transport layer cause which theorizes that the feedback between multiple TCP streams due to TCP's congestion avoidance algorithm in moderate to high packet loss situations causes self-similar traffic or at least allows it to propagate.
 However, this is believed only to be a significant factor at relatively short timescales and not the long-term cause of self-similar traffic.

 Finally, is a theorized link layer cause which is predicated based on physics simulations of packet switching networks on simulated topologies.
 At a critical packet creation rate, the flow in a network becomes congested and exhibits 1/f noise and long-tail traffic characteristics.
-There have been criticisms on these sorts of models though as being unrealistic in that network traffic is long-tailed even in non-congested regions and at all levels of traffic.
+There have been criticisms of these sorts of models, though, as being unrealistic in that network traffic is long-tailed even in non-congested regions and at all levels of traffic.